Celebrating the 900th Anniversary of the founding of St Nicholas

 Just a couple of the planned events took place:

+In January 2020 first Holy Communion Service of the year took place with Archdeacon Ruth presiding.
 The Patronal Festival on the 6th December took place with Rev Hilary but with socially distanced rules and restricted numbers.

 We are fortunate that these two events have been recorded on film and will eventually go towards a full record of all special services, activities and events for posterity.